zhangyulin-space/zhangyulin-space.github.io/_posts/2024-07-26-disembodied-vs-embodied.md

 ### ðŸ’¬ Example

-Understanding the word â€œkickâ€?involves **activating motor areas** responsible for leg movement â€?as if you're mentally simulating the action.
+Understanding the word â€œkickï¿½?involves **activating motor areas** responsible for leg movement ï¿½?as if you're mentally simulating the action.

 ---

 ## ðŸ” 3.
 Why This Matters

-This distinction is more than theoretical â€?it has practical consequences for:
+This distinction is more than theoretical ï¿½?it has practical consequences for:

 - **Neuroscience**: What brain regions are involved in language?
 - **AI and NLP**: Should machines simulate perception to understand language?